 In and out of the classroom our students exemplify leadership skills, academic excellence, and help to build a stronger community.

-Join one of Smeal's 39 Student Organizations - Supply Chain specific organizations include:
+Join one of Smeal's nearly 40 student organizations.
+Supply Chain specific organizations include:

 - Council of Supply Chain Management Professionals (CSCMP)